The Markoff and Lagrange spectra on the Hecke group H4: Introduction

-where $I$ is the identity 2 by 2 matrix.
-The three geodesics of lowest heights in $\mathbb H/\mathbf{H}_4$ are given in Figure~\ref{Fig:mod2}.
-The Markoff spectrum of the Hecke group $\mathbf H_4$ have been studied by several authors.
-We review the equivalent definitions on $\mathscr M(\mathbf{H}_4)$ in Section~\ref{Sec:Index2_spec}.
-It is known as the Markoff spectrum $\mathscr M_2$ of 2-minimal forms or C-minimal forms by Schmidt (\cite{Sch75a}, \cite{Sch75b}; see also \cite{Sch76}) and the Markoff spectrum on sublattice of index 2 studied by Vulakh (see \cite{Mal77}).
-It is also identical with the Markoff spectrum on the unit circle (\cite{Kop85}, \cite{CK19}).
-In Section~\ref{Sec:Index2_spec}, we review and discuss the relation among them.
+The minimum of the Lagrange spectrum, which is called Hurwitz's constant, for the Hecke group $\mathbf{H}_q$ was studied in \cite{Leh85} and \cite{HS86}.
+In particular, if $q$ is even, then the minimum of the Lagrange spectrum $\mathscr L(\mathbf H_q)$ is always equal to 2.
+Series \cite{Ser88} examined the discrete part of the Markoff spectrum on $\mathbf H_5$.
+The Markoff spectra on general Hecke groups were studied in \cite{Vul97}.

-The discrete part of the Markoff spectrum on $\mathbf{H}_4$ is already well known by Schmidt and Vulakh independently (see also \cite{AR}).
+The discrete part of the Markoff spectrum on the Hecke group $\mathbf H_4$ has been studied by Schmidt and Vulakh independently.
+It is known as the Markoff spectrum of 2-minimal forms by Schmidt \cite{Sch76} and the Markoff spectrum on the sublattice of index 2 by Vulakh (\cite{Vul71}; see also \cite{Mal77}).
+It is also identical to the Markoff spectrum on the unit circle $S^1$, related to the Diophantine approximation of the points $\mathbb R^2 \cap S^1$ by points of $\mathbb Q^2 \cap S^1$ (\cite{Kop85}, \cite{CK24}).
 We will call $(x; y_1, y_2)$ a \emph{Vulakh-Schmidt triple} if $(x; y_1, y_2)$ is a positive integer triple satisfying

 We set